jjjake/internetarchive/docs/source/cli.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you have a lot of metadata changes to submit, you can use a CSV spreadsheet to submit many changes with a single command.
 Your CSV must contain an ``identifier`` column, with one item per row.
-Any other column added will be treated as a metadata field in which to modify.
+Any other column added will be treated as a metadata field to modify.
 If no value is provided in a given row for a column, no changes will be submitted.
 If you would like to specify multiple values for certain fields, an index can be provided: ``subject[0]``, ``subject[1]``.
 Your CSV file should be UTF-8 encoded.
 See `metadata.csv <https://archive.org/download/ia-pex/metadata.csv>`_ for an example CSV file.

 Once you're ready to submit your changes, you can submit them like so: